 What are indictable offences?

-A defendant facing an indictable charge has the right to have their matter heard before a jury in the County Court.
+The distinction is important because a defendant facing an indictable charge has the right to have their matter heard before a jury in the County Court.
 However where possible, a defendant will usually consent to a matter proceeding in the Magistrates’ Court.
 This is because having the matter heard in the Magistrates’ Court is far less expensive, much quicker and more easily appealed, particularly when the matter is proceeding as a plea of guilty.

-The disadvantage for a defendant in relation to a plea of not guilty when finalising their matter in the Magistrates Court is, that instead of being judged by 12 members of a jury, their matter will be decided by a single Magistrate sitting in the Magistrates’ Court.
-Whether you should consent or can consent to a matter being heard in the summary jurisdiction is always something that should be discussed with your lawyer.
+The disadvantage for a defendant in relation to a plea of not guilty when finalising their matter in the Magistrates Court is, that instead of being judged by 12 members on a jury, their matter will be decided by a single Magistrate sitting in the Magistrates’ Court.
+Whether you should consent or not consent to a matter being heard in the summary jurisdiction is always something that should be discussed with your lawyer.

 Indictable offences that can be heard summarily

-Indictable charges that have a maximum penalty of 10 years or less can be heard in the Magistrates’ Court with the consent of the defendant and the willingness of the Magistrate.
+Indictable charges that have a maximum penalty of 10 years or less and can be heard in the Magistrates’ Court with the consent of the defendant and the willingness of the Magistrate.
 Offences that have higher maximums than 10 years can also be heard in the Magistrates’ Court if the charges appear in schedule 2 of the Criminal Procedure Act 2009.

 Some charges might start in the indictable stream that can only be heard in the County or Supreme Courts.
 However, after a Filing Hearing, Committal Mention or Committal Hearing, negotiations with the prosecution can lead to a reduction in the charges.
+For more information see the committal stream.

 When this happens (in accordance with section 28 of the Criminal Procedure Act 2009) a defence lawyer can make an application for the offence/s to be heard in the summary jurisdiction.
 The Court will consider section 29 of the Act when making an order to have the indictable matter heard summarily.